 From Admin Interns to Chartered Accountants

-Joseph Colaciello and Daniel Piciocco have been part of the Aintree Group team for many years, but have worked their way up from interns and administration assistants to full time accountants working through their CA qualifications.
+Joseph Colaciello and Daniel Piciocco have been part of the Aintree Group team for many years, but have worked their way up from interns and administration assistants to full time accountants who have passed their Chartered Accountant qualification exams.

 We asked them about their journey up the ranks, and what they think are the benefits of work experience during university.

 When did you first start at Aintree Group, and what was your role?

 Joseph: I started out as an Accounting Intern and Admin Assistant in March 2017, while at university studying Commerce (Accounting & Finance).

 Daniel: I started out as an Accounting Intern and Admin Assistant in March 2017, while at university studying Commerce (Accounting & Finance).

 How has your role progressed while you’ve worked here?